Skip to main content

 Presentation modes

-The agent picks the right mode from the prompt, but you can nudge it explicitly:
+The agent picks the right mode from the prompt, but you can nudge it:

 ModeSignal wordsTypical output